thilanka-wijerathne/github-slideshow/_posts/0000-01-02-thilanka-wijerathne.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our thilanka's slide slide!"
 ---
 This is github thilanka's slide
 Use the left arrow to go back!